 Our summer adventure finally arrived after tons of research, lists, and checking them twice!
-We were traveling Nepal with kids, and heading to Kathmandu via Guangzhou, China.
+We were traveling all over Nepal with kids, and heading from Los Angeles to Kathmandu via Guangzhou, China.
 Our layover was just long enough to sample the most delicious dim sum for breakfast.
 The flight into Kathmandu was simply breathtaking with panoramic views of the Himalayas from both sides of the plane.
 We landed, picked up our Nepalese visa (you’ll save a ton of time if you complete the paperwork online first), and collected our luggage.
 We were greeted at Hotel Himalaya with fresh papaya juice and a traditional Nepalese welcome.

 After the 24hr journey, we were ready to rest and freshen up.
 It was lunchtime, we were all starving, and instead of dining in a local restaurant, we decided to avoid ‘Hangry’ (stop looking at me!!!) family members and eat lunch in the hotel (which is usually a no-no for us), to begin the afternoon adventure with full tummies.
 We devoured our first curry, naan bread, Everest local beer and milk shakes.
 That was a great call… we were fed, and ready to explore Kathmandu.

 We immediately realized the stifling heat and poor air quality might be a problem.
 In fact most people wear medical masks in Kathmandu to avoid inhaling dust from the busy city, earthquake rebuilding (there is construction everywhere and masks are highly recommended) and the dense population.
 We explored the city, found our lay of the land, window shopped, fought off street vendors, stopped for more cold beer (hey don’t judge, we were on vacay!) and headed back to the hotel for the night to try and reset our body clocks.